HichamBC/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18) 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 19) 18-letteronly Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 20) 19-AZ Replace all characters A and c from input to Z and e respectively.
+21) 20-hiago a script that removes all letters c and C from input.